SydneyBao/learn-continuous-integration/README.md

 Answer the following questions:

 1. What does the __runs-on__ string

+The runs-on: cs5500-self-hosted line specifies that this job will run on a self-hosted runner labeled "cs5500-self-hosted".
+This is a custom runner.

 2. In `main.yml`, on which branch do the jest tests run when a push to main branch is made?

+The jest tests will run on the main branch.

 3. In `main.yml`, on which branch do the jest tests run when a pull request is submitted to the deploy branch?

+The jest tests will run on the branch that is being merged into deploy (the source branch of the pull request).

 Next, create a new workflow yml file that captures the following continuous integration requirement: